GYG-be/gyg-be.github.io/_posts/2024-01-01-EARLY-Inner-Circle.md

 ---
 layout: post
-title:  "WHY I spend $5000 per year on FITNESS/HEALTH content"
+title:  "WHY I will spend $5000 on FITNESS/HEALTH content in 2024"
 date:   2024-01-01 4:30:00
 categories: template
 ---

+*It's not about content for entertainment sake -- it's ALL about what ones DOES with the content ... knowledge is USELESS if it does not drive implementation of a BETTER PLAN.*

-# I spend $5000/year on fitness/health CONTENT.
+# I spend $5000/year on fitness/health CONTENT

+It's all about Joshua 1.9 ...
+I am commanded to make myself stronger, more courageous, to be less afraid ...
+I look forward to dying, but I worry about ever becoming worried about my health and healthcare ...
+I am not now sick ...
+I have gotten significantly healthier ever since retiring when I was 49 in 2009 ...
+I'm healthier now than I was five years ago in 2019 ... and I was SIGNIFICANTLY more healthy in 2019 than I was 2014 ... but I need make myself stronger, more courageous, to be less afraid.

-I do not spend a dime on healthcare insurance or doctors visits.
-NOT ONE DIME.
+**I do not spend a dime on healthcare insurance or doctors visits.
+NOT ONE DIME.** *Because I am stronger, more courageous, less afraid than the typical 64 year old.* But I need to get tougher ... so I will spend $5000/year on fitness/health CONTENT in 2024.

 Other my age might spend north of $25,000 or $50,000 on health insurance, doctor's appointments/treatments, prescription medicines ... they might not realize the FULL cost of everything ... but there are big hidden expenses of being a healthcare patient, such as the cost of the vehicle which is a healthcare NEED because it might be unnecessary for other things, people are convinced they NEED a decent vehicle to get reliably to and from the doctor's office ... but the REAL biggie of healthcare expense is cost of making room in schedules for appointments, including for the time that will be necessary commuting to visits and maybe stress-buying extra stuff at the store after/before the visit AND the multiplicative time-waste of extra stress as patients in waiting rooms are terrorized after listening to other patients like them who are scared shitless about their health and not being able to afford their healthcare insurance.